ProjectPythia/pythia-foundations/foundations/github/contribute-to-pythia.md

 ## Make the edits

-We will follow the Forking Workflow described in the previous section of this tutorial, assuming `pythia-foundations` has already been forked:
+We will follow the [Forking Workflow](https://foundations.projectpythia.org/foundations/github/github-pull-request.html#forking-workflow) described in the previous section of this tutorial, assuming `pythia-foundations` has already been forked:

-- create a new branch with a descriptive name
+- Create a new branch with a descriptive name
-- make the changes and commit them locally
+- Make the changes and commit them locally
-- push to the remote repository
+- Push to the remote repository
-- open a PR on GitHub
+- Open a PR on GitHub

 First, making the new branch,